ajoslin/react-credit-card-primitives/readme.md

 - Customizable
 - Doesn't come with loads of CSS that you don't want to use.

-These principles follow the "bring your own render" philosophy, using [prop getters](https://github.com/paypal/downshift/blob/8563d4bae2af19fdc7242c66b551d46396234cf9/README.md#prop-getters) to hand you properties to put on your own elements to render the form.
+Often when building a custom credit card form, all you want is the building blocks.
+This library provides those using the "bring your own render" philosophy, using [prop getters](https://github.com/paypal/downshift/blob/8563d4bae2af19fdc7242c66b551d46396234cf9/README.md#prop-getters) to hand you properties to put on your own elements to render the form.

 ### Example